renato0307/learning-go/it3-add-programming-jwt-debugger.md

 __CHALLENGE__: try to implement this by yourself before proceeding.

-We are going the add support to execute the JWT debugger when sending a `POST` request to `/programming/jwt`.
+We are going to add support to execute the JWT debugger when sending a `POST` request to `/programming/jwt`.
 The JWT will be sent in the body of the request.

 The first change is to update the Library version and run `go mod tidy`: